chuckcscccl/rustlr/README.md

 Among the features that Rustlr supports are:

-1. The option of automatically creating the abstract syntax data types and semantic actions from the grammar.
+1. The option of creating the abstract syntax data types and semantic actions from the grammar.
+Rustlr grammars contain a sub-language that defines how ASTs are to be generated.
 2. Recognizes regex-style operators `*`, `+` and `?`, which simplify
 the writing of grammars and allow better ASTs to be created.
 3. Experimental features include the ability to apply *delayed reduction*